UniTN-KDILab/Spatial-Modeling-2018-19/README.md

   Which we though to use to obtain tags out of the various OSM entities, in scenarios where `osmium` and `osm-tools` **seem not** to do the job.

-  PyOSM has been deprecated in favour of ther ways to process OSM data.
+  PyOSM has been deprecated in favour of other ways to process OSM data.

 ____